Skip to content

 Once you perform basic exploration of the data, you can then enrich the data.
 For example, “dropna” is one such function used to drop records with null values.

+In the current case, the business would like to optimize marketing spend across different advertising channels to maximize sales revenue.
 Using the regression model, we can predict sales based on various input factors (such as TV, social media, radio, and influencer spend).

 Having created the dataset and explored the data, we are now ready to build a linear regression model to analyze and make predictions.